Would you buy a 1980 Datsun electric car?

 To put it another way, context matters.
 Tokyo in 1945 had been burned to the ground (over 50% destroyed by months of firebomb raids) and industrial production let alone gasoline was non-existent.

 Engineers from a Japanese Aircraft company in Tokyo were hired into Nissan and set about designing an electric car that would restart their country’s infrastructure and commerce.

 They immediately put into production a car that could run off hydro-electricity from the mountains outside devastated Tokyo.
 Electricity infrastructure repairs meant production jumped nearly 55% right after war ended and here you can see hydro’s stability:

 Even manufacturing of the car itself was supposedly designed to run on excess electricity in the immediate after-war years.
 Sure, the car was limited, but it was aircraft engineers redeployed to civilian needs and delivering something where there had been nothing.

-There are a lot of “airplane-engineers must have built this” innovation moments when looking at a Tama, especially when you see a battery refuel concept of 1947 giving drivers a fast swap on both sides like reloading wings for bombing runs:
+There are a lot of “airplane-engineers must have built this” innovation moments when looking at a Tama, especially when you see a battery refuel concept of Nissan in 1947 giving drivers a fast swap on both sides like reloading wings for bombing runs:

 Military engineers designing electric cars after WWII…hold that thought.